 Yes, this one is outdoors, but there’s no denying an actual dark and (possibly) stormy night is the perfect mood-setter for a spooky ghost tour.

-Iconic venues around the city illuminated by the glow of hundreds of candles and a live orchestra playing everything from Taylor Swift to Vivaldi.
-Candlelight concerts take place all year round — check the latest schedule and book your tickets here.
+Iconic venues around the city illuminated by the glow of thousands of candles and classically trained musicians, from string quartets to grand orchestras, playing music by the likes of Taylor Swift, Coldplay, Vivaldi and more.
+Candlelight concerts in Sydney take place all year round — check the latest schedule and book your tickets here.

 Formerly known as Sydney Living Museums, the Museums of History NSW’s fascinating collection tells the story of our state from a broad range of voices and perspectives across its 12 museums and heritage sites.